ovidiuborze22/forum-master/README.md

    `npm install`-installing all required libraries
    <br>

-5. To start the code use the command:
+5. To start and run the App use the command:
    `npm run start`- react-scripts start

 ## Create and connect Firebase Forum (SPA)